youcrypted/chess-characters-pwd/README.md

 - (C)^64: If you only use 1 character per square.
 - (P + C)^64: If you combine the chess pieces and the printable characters, but keeping the square's content, to only 1 element of the alphabet.
 - (P + (C)^N)^64: Where N is the biggest length of the content per square.
-For example if you use: "Mom", "1", "LoveU", divided into 3 squares, then N = 4 ("Love").
+For example if you use: "Mom", "1", "LoveU", divided into 3 squares, then N = 5 ("LoveU").
 Remember that you also can combine chess pieces and printable characters as square content.

 >Yes, we have (13 + (95)^N)^64 possible combinations with the normal ASCII code.